You Can Trust Our Dallas Lawyers to Fight for Your Rights in Pedestrian Accident Cases

 It can.
 If a collision didn’t knock you down to the ground the insurance company could argue that it would be impossible for a person to be injured in such an accident.
 In addition, impacts where the victim has been knocked to the ground often involve more significant injuries.

-If you were injured in a Dallas pedestrian accident and don’t have health insurance or can’t afford your co-pays and deductibles can you still receive medical attention?
+If you don’t have health insurance or can’t afford your out of pocket medical expenses can you still receive care?

 Yes.
 Our Dallas pedestrian accident attorneys work with a variety of medical providers who agree to delay requesting payment for the services they render until your injury claim has settled.
 This allows you to focus on recovering instead of worrying about how you are going to pay for your medical bills.